kansujiya/SpringbootMicroServices/README.md

-# Springboot_Microservices
+# Springboot_Microservice
-Sample built with spring framwork.
+Sample built with spring framwork from basic rest service creation to advance learing stuff.

 * ##### Note - Project is built with H2 Memory database and data will be seeded using [data.sql](https://github.com/kansujiya/SpringbootMicroServices/blob/main/SpringbootMicroservice/src/main/resources/data.sql)  on app start.